zmiin-pm/TestTaskGetnada/README.md

 To run test from console please execute:

-"mvn clean test" - Chrome browser will be used
+'mvn clean test' - Chrome browser will be used
-"mvn clean test -Ddriver.type=opera" - Opera browser will be used "mvn clean test -Ddriver.type=firefox" - Firefox browser will be used
+'mvn clean test -Ddriver.type=opera' - Opera browser will be used 'mvn clean test -Ddriver.type=firefox' - Firefox browser will be used